argilla-io/argilla-python/docs/community/contributor.md

 Thank you for investing your time in contributing to the project!
 Any contribution you make will be reflected in the most recent version of Argilla 🤩.

-If you're a new contributor, we recommend you start reading the [New Contributor Guide](#new-contributor-guide), if it's not your case, feel free to jump to the section you need.

-## New Contributor Guide
+???
+Question "New to conributing in general?"
     If you're a new contributor, read the [README](https://github.com/argilla-io/argilla/blob/develop/README.md) to get an overview of the project.
 In addition, here are some resources to help you get started with open-source contributions:

     * **Slack**: You are welcome to join the [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g), where you can keep in touch with other users, contributors and the Argilla team.
 In the following [section](#first-contact-in-slack), you can find more information on how to get started in Slack.
     * **Git**: This is a very useful tool to keep track of the changes in your files.
 Using the command-line interface (CLI), you can make your contributions easily.
 For that, you need to have it [installed and updated](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer.
     * **GitHub**: It is a platform and cloud-based service that uses git and allows developers to collaborate on projects.
 To contribute to Argilla, you'll need to create an account.
 Check the [Contributor Workflow with Git and Github](#contributor-workflow-with-git-and-github) for more info.
     * **Developer Documentation**: To collaborate, you'll need to set up an efficient environment.
 Check the [developer documentation](/community/developer_docs.md) to know how to do it.
     * **Schedule a meeting with our developer advocate**: If you have more questions, do not hesitate to contact to our developer advocate and [schedule a meeting](https://calendly.com/argilla-office-hours/30min).

 ## First Contact in Slack